aisling-mol/Mapping-Cognitive-Control-EEG-Signals-Modulating-Real-Time-Musical-Parameters/README.md

 This repo includes the following script versions, use the branches to manoeuvre through the the script versions.

-A) Prototype Colab EEG research script
+A) Prototype Colab EEG Research Script

-B) VSCode script for simulated datastream via EDF
+B) VSCode Script for Simulated Datastream via EDF

-C) Final device-compatible live datastream script
+C) Final Device-Compatible Live Datastream Script

-D) Post-processing data analysis script.
+D) Post-Processing Data Analysis Script.